LNBGitHub/LNBGitHub/README.md

 - Project management: Atlassian (Confluence, JIRA).

 ## Currently busy with:
-- 🔭 Working on building a text summarisation and sentiment analysis prototype for maritime situational awareness.
+- 🔭 Building a text summarisation and sentiment analysis prototype using language models for maritime situational awareness.
-- 🌱 Open to full-time opportunities in analytics and data science in Australia or New Zealand.
-Feel free to reach out to me.
 - ⚡ Fun fact: training for Ironman triathlon.

+## 🌱 Open to full-time opportunities in analytics and data science in Australia or New Zealand.
+Feel free to reach out to me via LinkedIn or email Lnbsocialbox@gmail.com